ecscstatsconsulting/morphemes/README.md

  - root: Root value of the word (some morphemes may have multiple roots (example: milkshake)
  - bound: adds to the root morphemes.
 Does not contribute meaning on it's own.
  - free: A word which can be used on its own.
 There can be multiple free types in a single morphem (example: milkshake)

+Words which are not found are marked with status `NOT_FOUND` and will default to 1 morpheme.
+This will be improved in future releases.

 NOTE: the `data` path specified is where the morphemes library will store a database containing morphemes from [MorphoLex-en](https://github.com/hugomailhot/MorphoLex-en)